-To prepare you for surgery, a nurse will place an IV line in your arm.
-You may receive fluids and medicines through this line during the procedure.
-The doctor will place a breathing tube through your mouth and into your throat.
+To prepare you for surgery, an IV will be placed in your arm.
+You will receive fluids and medications through this line during the procedure.
+A breathing tube will be placed through your mouth and into your throat.
 This will help you breathe during surgery.
 You will also have a catheter placed in your bladder to drain urine.

-Your doctor will use surgical staples to create a small pouch at the top of your stomach.
-This pouch, which can hold about one cup of food, will be your new, smaller stomach.
+Surgical staples will be used to create a small pouch at the top of your stomach.
+This pouch, which can hold about 1 cup of food, will be your new, smaller stomach.
 A normal stomach can hold 4-6 cups of food.

-Next, the doctor will cut the small intestine and attach it to the new pouch.
+Next, the small intestine will be cut and attached to the new pouch.
 With the intestinal bypass, food will now move from the new stomach pouch to the middle section of the small intestine.
 It will skip the lower stomach and the upper section of the small intestine.

 Finally, the upper section of the small intestine will be attached to the middle section of the small intestine.
 This will allow fluid that the lower stomach makes to move down the upper section of the small intestine and into the middle section.

-Once the bypass is completed, the incisions will be closed with staples or stitches.
+When the bypass is completed, the incisions will be closed with staples or stitches.

 How Long Will It Take?

-About two hours
+About 2 hours

 How Much Will It Hurt?